 How Does Humidity Influence Crop Quality?

 This VPD has been integrated into many greenhouse environmental control systems to manage humidity and for scheduling crop irrigation.
-Now, how does all this work together for a crop?
+Now, how does this apply to a crop?

-Role of humidity in plant growth: Plants are always adjusting their leaf stomatal openings based on the VPD and the humidity in the air.
+Plants are always adjusting their leaf stomatal openings based on the VPD and the humidity in the air.
 As seen above, high humidity is a problem because water usage by the plant is too slow and compromises quality, even though the stomates are constantly open.
 Likewise, if humidity is very low and subsequent transpiration is too high, the plant closes its stomatal openings to minimize water loss and wilting.
-Unfortunately this also means photosynthesis is slowed and subsequently, so is plant growth.
+Unfortunately, this also means photosynthesis is slowed and subsequently, so is plant growth.

 As alluded to above, the two major functions of the plant that tie in closely with the humidity in the air and affect crop performance are transpiration and photosynthesis.